tannergolden/Gaming-Configurations/docs/index.md

         DISCLAIMER
         Although no punishment should take effect on your account, I am not responsible for your misfortune while using the files.
-        The files can over-write your current settings/values please make sure to have a backup of your current files unless you want my           setup fully.
+        The files can over-write your current settings/values please make sure to have a backup of your current files.